Program Mentors

 Cameron Case

 From the age of 8, Cameron immersed himself in everything Two Coyotes.
 Cameron spent his summers learning wilderness skills and hiking up Moss Mountain as a Two Coyotes camper, and traveled to the Kingdom of Wildwood as a Wildwood Ranger in the fall, winter and spring.
-Cameron also had the honor to be invited to the Boy Sacred Fire Initiation, an intensive 3 year nature based rite of passage program for teen boys.
+Cameron also had the honor of being invited to the Boy Sacred Fire Initiation, an intensive 3 year nature based rite of passage program for teen boys.
 In 2019, Cameron graduated from the Two Coyotes Mentor-in-Training program and began as staff the following summer.
 When not at Two Coyotes, Cameron loves playing baseball and scaling mountains.

 Sean Devine